aeshwin10/Rubik-s-Cube-Solver/README.md

 Example of the solver from the main function:
 ![Screenshot 2024-06-22 161835](https://github.com/aeshwin10/Rubik-s-Cube-Solver/assets/94974005/dc1bfa6c-3b8c-4d32-ab9b-85b1eb004063)

-Example of moves which can be done:
+Examples of moves that can be done:
 ![Screenshot 2024-06-22 161859](https://github.com/aeshwin10/Rubik-s-Cube-Solver/assets/94974005/6de38670-375e-45c4-a736-e078f2a86fe4)

 ## Installation